 The Maryland Judiciary Department of Family Administration runs family law self-help centers throughout the state of Maryland.
 Attorneys are available to assist pro se litigants fill out family law forms.

-Access to Justice Commission: The Maryland Access to Justice Commission will develop, consolidate, coordinate and implement policy initiatives to expand access to and enhance the quality of justice in civil legal matters for persons who encounter barriers in gaining access to Maryland’s civil justice system.
+Access to Justice Department: The Access to Justice Department was created to develop, consolidate, coordinate and implement initiatives to expand access to and enhance the quality of justice in civil legal matters.
+The Department supports and advances access to justice innovations within the Judiciary.

 Allegany Law Foundation Family Law Self Help Clinic: Allegany Law in co-operation with the Allegany County Circuit Court provides legal assistance to individuals in the community in filling out court forms in family law cases including divorce, custody, visitation, child support and name changes.

 Ask A Lawyer in the Law Library: At the Anne Arundel County Public Law Library.
 Talk with a volunteer lawyer for up to 20 minutes about your civil, non-family legal problem for free!
 No appointment is necessary.
 Just check-in at the law library's information desk.
-410-222-1387 firstname.lastname@example.org New dates have also been added at the North County Area Library.
+410-222-1387 email@example.com New dates have also been added at the Glen Burnie (formerly North County) Library.